pleiszenburg/abgleich/docs/source/introduction.rst

 Noteworthy alternative sync and backup tools
 --------------------------------------------

-It has been attempted to build similar tools on top of `BTRFS`_, which did not take of as much as initially expected despite being seen as a better or purer version of ZFS, i.e. less licensing issues.
+It has been attempted to build similar tools on top of `BTRFS`_, which did not take off as much as initially expected despite being seen as a better or purer version of ZFS, i.e. less licensing issues.
 Noteworthy examples include `btrfs-sxbackup`_ and `btrbk`_.

 .. _BTRFS: https://btrfs.wiki.kernel.org/index.php/Main_Page
 .. _btrfs-sxbackup: https://github.com/masc3d/btrfs-sxbackup
 .. _btrbk: https://github.com/digint/btrbk

-Besides, there is a rather mature family of similar tools based on `rsync`_, which primarely suffer from the significant performance overhead of having to go through all of the filesystem's layers where ZFS-based tools in comparison can operate on a rather low block-level.
+Besides, there is a rather mature family of similar tools based on `rsync`_, which primarily suffer from the significant performance overhead of having to go through all of the filesystem's layers where ZFS-based tools in comparison can operate on a rather low block-level.

 .. _rsync: https://en.wikipedia.org/wiki/Rsync